OfirGoren/DashboardWarningLight/README.md

 * Authentication with google.
 * Display Nearby Garages radius(10km).
-* Voice reading
+* Voice reading.
-* Order a tow truck (Done by a third party app I developed)
+* Order a tow truck (Done by a third party app I developed).
-* Displaying towing location on the map in real time (Tow that confirmed the rescue)
+* Displaying towing location on the map in real time (tow that confirmed the rescue).